dqops/dqo/docs/examples/data-validity/percentage-of-rows-passing-sql-condition.md

 The highlighted fragments in the YAML file below represent the segment where the profiling `sql_condition_passed_percent` check is configured.

 If you want to learn more about checks and threshold levels, please refer to the [DQO concept section](../../dqo-concepts/checks/index.md).

-The data quality check must be configured as presented in the following YAML file:

 ```yaml hl_lines="9-17"
 apiVersion: dqo/v1